 Serving the community is a priority for the School of Health Sciences.
 Here are a few ways we achieve this goal:

 Dental Hygiene provides dental and dental hygiene services at reduced fees at clinics in Sioux Falls and Vermillion.
 Students also provide screenings, fluoride varnish and sealants in the school-based preventive dental program.
-Oral health education and promotion is provided at many community events such as health fairs, scrubs camps, festivals, ethnic celebrations, farmer’s markets, and other health-related activities.
+Oral health education and promotion is provided at many community events such as health fairs, scrubs camps, festivals, ethnic celebrations and farmer’s markets.

 Health Sciences Major students provide services to many communities and events including: Ability Building Services, American Cancer Society, The Yankton Banquet, Boys and Girls Club, Dakota Gardens, Feeding South Dakota, Girls Inc, Girl Scouts of America, Good Samaritan Society, The Gospel Mission, Iowa Mission of Mercy, Komen Race for the Cure, Salvation Army, SD Achieve, SESDAC, Sioux City Gospel Mission, Special Olympics, Vermillion Food Pantry, Vermillion Weekend Backpack Program, and the Vermillion Welcome Table.